1. Plush Bedding

 9. Layered Rugs

-Layering rugs add warmth and texture to the room.
+Layering rugs adds warmth and texture to the room.
 Start with a large, soft base rug and add a smaller, patterned carpet.
 This creates visual interest and makes the space feel cozier.
 Rugs also help define the room’s layout and reduce noise.

 10. Greenery